salkar/inkwell/README.md

 where
 *   `last_shown_obj_id` - id of the last item in favorite line shown to the user.
-Get it from the `item_id_in_line` property of last item from previous `favoriteline` calls.
+Get the id from the `item_id_in_line` property of the last item from previous `favoriteline` call.
 This parameter is used for pagination and separation of the timeline.

     ```ruby